stefanledin/responsify-wp/README.txt

 * Handpick which image sizes to use.
 * Responsive background images.

-Responsify WP finds all images inside the_content() and makes them responsive.
+Responsify WP finds featured images and all images inside the content and makes them responsive.
 For example, you might have a template that looks like this:

 	<article>